7 things to consider when switching broadband provider

-Some TV packages that are coupled with broadband include more entertainment or kids channels than others, so making sure you know what you want is important.
-For example, Sky Atlantic only comes with a Sky TV package and is unavailable elsewhere.
+Some TV packages include more entertainment or kids channels than others, so making sure you know what you want is important.
+For example, Sky Atlantic only comes with a Sky TV package and is unavailable from any other provider.

 As a broadband customer you want to make sure your internet connection is never interrupted.
 That’s why companies like Virgin Media and Sky have incorporated a channel optimisation feature into the WiFi routers they provide to customers.
 This feature makes sure your broadband connection is always on the least congested channel, ensuring you get the speeds you’re paying for.

 If you choose to include a TV package with your broadband bundle it’s also worthwhile investigating what set-top box a specific operator uses before signing up as they vary from company to company.

 When you sign up to a specific deal from a broadband provider you might have more in store than simply a broadband connection.

 Some companies like to include added extras to sweeten the deal for customers by way of an additional thank you for signing up.
 Extras range from a physical product to an additional discount off your first bill.

 One other important extra, is the incorporation of streaming platforms into TV services and the user interface.
 Sky has integrated Disney+ into its TV service, for example, while most TV services nowadays include the ability to stream Netflix directly from an app on your television.

 To learn more about streaming services, take a look at our definitive guide to streaming platforms in Ireland.